 The Napoleon and French Revolution Collection at Florida State University

 The creation and growth of the French Revolution and Napoleon Collection at Florida State University was a direct result of Dr. Horward’s efforts.
 In 1961 there were some 250 volumes in the collection.
-As a result of his 28 trips to Europe doing research and searching for books, as of late 2012 the collection includes over 20,000 volumes, some from such renowned collections as those of King Ernest August of Hanover and Achille Murat, King of Naples.
+As a result of his 28 trips to Europe doing research and searching for books, as of late 2012 the collection includes over 20,000 volumes, some from collections as those of King Ernest August of Hanover and Achille Murat, King of Naples.
 It is among the most extensive in the country.
 The Collection attracts students and scholars from through the U.S. and Europe.

 Of the 48 Ph.D.s and 52 M.A.s based primarily on the Napoleon and French Revolution Collection at FSU,as of late 2012, 42 books have been published and almost a thousand articles have been produced in scholarly journals.
 Doctoral students who have completed their research in the Napoleon Collection have taught at scores of universities and colleges from California to New York.
 Six of their volumes have been awarded the International Book Prize of the International Napoleonic Society for the best book published in Napoleonic history in a particular year.